okami101/vuetify-admin/packages/docs/guide/README.md

 * [Full-featured DataTable](crud/list.md) : multi-sort, pagination, global search, advanced filters, CSV export
 * [Show view](crud/show.md) : For show detail of any resources
 * [Form](crud/form.md) : Global unique form V-model and server-side validation
-* [Fields](components/fields.md) : for list or show views, extensibles with your own fields
+* [Fields](components/fields.md) : for list or show views, extensible with your own fields
-* [Inputs](components/inputs.md) : for all create / edit forms, extensibles with your own inputs
+* [Inputs](components/inputs.md) : for all create / edit forms, extensible with your own inputs

 **Free of any backend :**